JohnReedLOL/scala-trace-debug/README.md

-# debugtrace
+# scala-trace-debug
-Making finding and customizing you tracing, printing, and debugging statements easier than ever.
+Make bug tracing and prevention easier than ever with scala-trace-debug.

-Debugging utility for printing, tracing, fatal and non-fatal assertions.
+This debugging utility provides user-friendly prints, traces, fatal assertions, non-fatal assertions, and macro printing.

 ____________________________________________________________________________________________________________________